devoncarew/jumping-frogs/README.md

 Background music: Blue Skies - Silent Partner | YouTube Audio Library

-## Burning House

-The house is burning and they called firemen.
-The game is you have to spray the firetruck's hose.
-You have to direct the spray to where it should go on the house.
-When you touch the hose it sprays the house and puts out the fire.
+## Hearts and Cards

+You draw in hearts; you have a choice of colors to draw in, then you cut out the hearts.
+You use your hand to glue the hearts on the cards, and you can write a message with your finger.

 Background music: Greenery - Silent Partner | YouTube Audio Library